openwisp/openwisp-config/docs/user/settings.rst

 but **before services are reloaded**, more precisely in these situations:

 - after a new remote configuration is downloaded and applied
-- after a configuration test failed (see `Configuration test`_) and a previous backup is restored
+- after a configuration test failed (see :ref:`config_configuration_test`) and a previous backup is restored

 You can use this hook to perform custom actions before services are reloaded, eg: to perform auto-configuration with `LibreMesh